geonetwork/geonetwork-ui/docs/guide/configure.md

   This optional parameter defines the languages that will be provided in the UI language switcher.
 Available languages are listed [in this file](https://github.com/geonetwork/geonetwork-ui/blob/1533e02e24258814ef19f21e991a45e01fd06f36/libs/util/i18n/src/lib/i18n.constants.ts#L25).

-  Languages should be provided as an array, for instance:
+  Languages should be provided as ISO 639 codes in an array, for instance:

   ```toml
   languages = ['en', 'fr', 'de']